Guide

 Most of your web activity and web browsing history can be tracked.
 This includes:

-- All your interactions on a page (what you click on, what you type in etc.) A recent study on email and password extraction revealed that web trackers can capture your data before you even submit a form.
+A recent study on email and password extraction revealed that web trackers can capture your data before you even submit a form.
 This means they may collect personal data like your email address before such data is submitted.

-What is data used for?
+What is web tracking data used for?

 MIT Press explains how “data tracking was initially conducted with the goal of offering personalized experiences to web users.
 This included individually targeted marketing, custom news feeds, and recommended products.”